AyendiSimeon1/AyendiSimeon1/README.md

 Hello there!
-I'm Simeon Ayendi, a passionate backend engineer based in Nigeria.
+I'm Simeon Ayendi, A passionate backend engineer based in Nigeria.
 My journey in the world of sofware engineering has been a thrilling adventure, and I'm excited to share my projects and contributions with you.

 **🔭 Current Focus**
-I'm currently working on an AI powered event management system .I'm always open to collaboration and feedback.
+I'm currently working on a logistics management system powered by AI @OvertenNG

 **🌱 Learning & Exploring**
- believe in continuous learning, and I'm  exploring machine learning.
+I believe in continuous learning, and I'm  exploring python, django, nodejs and machine learning.
 My GitHub repositories serve as a reflection of my growth and commitment to staying at the forefront of innovation.